LAW & ORDER: Adaptive Spatial Weighting for Medical Diffusion and Segmentation: Introduction

-See Fig.~\ref{fig:design-space} for a visual placement of our scope.
-The methods build on latent diffusion \citep{SD}, ControlNet conditioning \citep{ControlNet}, and efficient U-Net designs \citep{valanarasu2022unext}, but the adaptive weighting mechanisms are orthogonal and broadly applicable.
-Comprehensive experiments on Polyps \citep{polypgen} and KiTS19 \citep{KiTS19} datasets show that adaptive spatial weighting benefits both paradigms.
+See Fig.~\ref{fig:design-space} for a visual placement of our scope, with the diffusion side summarized in Fig.~\ref{fig:design-space-law} and the segmentation side in Fig.~\ref{fig:design-space-order}.
+The methods build on latent diffusion \citep{SD}, ControlNet conditioning \citep{ControlNet}, and efficient U-Net designs \citep{tang2023cmunext,ruan2023ege}, but the adaptive weighting mechanisms are modular with respect to those backbones.
+The empirical study combines diffusion experiments on Polyps \citep{polypgen}, KiTS19 \citep{KiTS19}, and BRISC \citep{brisc} with segmentation experiments on Polyps and BRISC, showing where adaptive spatial weighting is useful and where its downstream benefits are neutral.